Adhishtanaka/Astro-blog-template/README.md

 - Click "Add Provider" and select github
 - after that Scroll down to the "Registration/Registration preferences" section.
 - select invite only.
-- after everything done invite you as a team member.
+- after everything done you can invite you as a team member & sign in to CMS.
 ### Usage

      ```bash